MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_signing_deleted.md

  If you create a self\-signed certificate, be sure to enable strong private key protection on your certificate.
 This prevents malicious programs from signing scripts on your behalf.
 The instructions are included at the end of this topic.

 ## CREATE A SELF\-SIGNED CERTIFICATE
  To create a self\-signed certificate in use the New\-SelfSignedCertificate cmdlet in the PKI module.
-This module is introduced in [!INCLUDE[wps_2](../Token/wps_2_md.md)] 3.0 and is included in Windows 8 and Windows Server 2012.
+This module is introduced in Windows PowerShell 3.0 and is included in Windows 8 and Windows Server 2012.
 For more information, see the help topic for the New\-SelfSignedCertificate cmdlet.

  To create a self\-signed certificate in earlier versions of Windows, use the Certificate Creation tool \(MakeCert.exe\).
 This  tool is included in the Microsoft .NET Framework SDK \(versions 1.1 and later\) and in the Microsoft Windows SDK.